Martinsburg, West Virginia: Reconstruction

+In 1890, the Martinsburg Mining, Manufacturing and Improvement Company was founded, who bought up land on the south side of Martinsburg to sell into lots.
+The area (known as Boomtown) developed into residential and industrial, which contained Martinsburg's textile mills.

-Telephone service was established in Martinsburg in 1883.
-In 1889, electricity began to be furnished to Martinsburg as part of a franchise granted to the United Edison Manufacturing Company of New York.
+In January 1890, electricity began to be furnished in Martinsburg as part of a franchise granted to the United Edison Manufacturing Company of New York.

-The Interwoven Mills began operations in Martinsburg in 1891.

-The Martinsburg Street Railway also opened in 1891; then closed shortly after in 1896.
+In 1891, the Interwoven Mill and the Martinsburg Street Railway began operations, the latter shuttered in 1893.

 Construction of the Apollo Civic Theatre was completed in 1913.

 World War I and beyond

 An engineer waves from a passing B&O freight train in 1969.
 The B&O's shops employed many locals throughout its 130 years of operation.

 Over one thousand (1,039) men from Berkeley County participated in World War I. Of these, forty-one were killed, and twenty-one were wounded in battle.
 A monument to those who fell in battle was erected in Martinsburg in 1925.

+Martinsburg struggled during the Great Depression alongside the rest of the United States.

-During World War II, the Newton D. Baker Hospital in Martinsburg treated thousands of soldiers wounded in the war.
+During World War II, the Newton D. Baker Hospital in Martinsburg treated soldiers wounded in the war.
 In 1946 this military hospital became a part of the Veterans Administration (VA).
 The VA Medical Center in Martinsburg still provides care to United States veterans.

-Due to restructuring beginning in the late 1940s and continuing through the 1970s, many of the mills and factories operating in Martinsburg shut down and went out of business, dealing a major blow to the local economy.
-Jobs were moved to the Deep South and later offshore.
+Due to restructuring beginning in the late 1940s and continuing through the 1960s, many of the mills and factories operating in Martinsburg shut down and went out of business, dealing a major blow to the local economy.
+These jobs moved to the Deep South and later offshore.
+In their place, new businesses moved to Martinsburg during the years after World War II, providing growth to the city.
+Two shopping centers were also built in Martinsburg, hurting its downtown.